 Halloween has long been associated with images of witches, ghosts, black cats and vampires dating back to Celtic rituals thousands of years ago.
-Today, Halloween traditions have evolved into a celebration observed with kid-friendly activities, such as fall festivals, haunted houses, corn mazes, trick-or-treating, costumes and carving pumpkins into jack-o’-lanterns.
+Even though things may look a little different this year, today’s Halloween traditions have evolved into a celebration observed with kid-friendly activities, such as corn mazes, trick-or-treating, costumes and carving pumpkins into jack-o’-lanterns.

 1. Halloween is a shortening of the words “All Hallows’ Evening.”